kir-dev/email-service/README.md

 }
 ```

-Make a `POST` request to `/send` route with an object or an array of objects defined above.
+Make a `POST` request to `/send` route with an object or an array of objects defined above to place the emails onto the queue.

 See the sender [README](packages/sender/README.md) for more details.